Vegan Shakshuka with Lentils & Tofu

 60 mins | Serves 4

-Start your day the right way.
-This #EasyDelicious breakfast recipe makes good nutrition easier than you think.
-It packs a protein punch thanks to the addition of lentils and tofu.
+Start your day the right way with an #EasyDelicious vegan breakfast that makes good nutrition easier than you think.
+This shakshuka packs a protein punch thanks to the addition of lentils and tofu.
 Eating a high-protein breakfast provides energy, curbs cravings, and can help maintain a healthy weight by helping you feel full for longer.

 2 Blocks of firm tofu, pressed and sliced in half